bva100/pipestack-sdk-php/README.md

 require '/path/to/PipeStackFactory.php';

-// Instantiate a new PipeStack object, using the config file DevPipeStackConfig.php
+// Instantiate a new PipeStack object using the config file DevPipeStackConfig.php
 $PipeStack = PipeStackFactory::build('Dev');

 // Get a media resource object.
 Replace 12345 with the ID of your media resource